jonstokes/sunbro/README.md

 I use the following monkey patch for PhantomJS, because it has zombie process issues when it comes to JRuby.
-This monkey patch kills some minor PhantomJS functionality that I don't use, but I've been using it so long that I don't remember exactly what functionality it kills.
-Use at your own risk.
+This monkey patch kills some minor PhantomJS functionality that I don't use, and you can read more about what it does and why, in [this blog post](http://jonstokes.com/2014/07/07/monkey-patching-poltergeist-for-web-scraping-with-jruby/).

 I put this in `config/initializers/phantomjs.rb`